Instructions for living a life:

-Instructions for living a life: Pay attention.
+Pay attention.
 Be astonished.
-Tell about it.
+Tell about it. - Mary Oliver

-I believe that through focused intensive engagement while making a painting, it is possible to imbibe it somehow with a residue of spirit, an intangible essence that gives the work a sense of presence and freedom.
+I believe that through focused intensive engagement while making a painting, it is possible to imbibe it somehow with a residue of spirit, an intangible essence that gives the work a sense of presence.
 This can be felt by a sensitive viewer and moves the work toward the realm of art, as opposed to decoration or craft.
 It's a prospect worth pursuing with each and every painting.

 My process is one of applying paint liberally, carving and digging back into it, and building up layers.
-I often mix in elements of the physical landscape directly into the paint -- sand, stone dust, field grasses, river water, bits of flora -- infusing the work with the presence of the natural world.
-The whole time I am utterly engaged with the painting and letting my intuition be the primary driving force, although I am also using my training and experience to make hundreds and hundreds of decisions along the way as well.
-Freedom is the key.
+Through this process of application and excavation I would say that I “find” a painting as much as “make” it.
+The whole time I am utterly engaged and letting my intuition be the primary driving force, although I am also using my training and experience to make hundreds and hundreds of decisions along the way as well.
+Openness and freedom are the key.

-Through this process of application and excavation I would say that I “find” the painting as much as “make” it.
 I know the work is done when I stand back and it hits me all at once as being resolved visually and having a strong sense of presence about it.
-In the end, I hope the work conveys something that is not so much experienced with the mind, as felt with the body.... in an intimate, visceral, and contemplative way that might elicit a moment of joy.
+In the end, I hope the work conveys something that is not so much experienced with the mind, as felt with the body.... in an intimate, visceral, and contemplative way.